docker/docs/engine/admin/start-containers-automatically.md

 ### Using a process manager inside containers

 Process managers can also run within the container to check whether a process is running and starts/restart it if not.

-These are not Docker-aware and just monitor operating system processes within the container.
+> **Warning**: These are not Docker-aware and just monitor operating system processes within the container.
+>

-Docker does not recommend this approach, because it is platform-dependent and even differs within different versions of a given Linux distribution.
+> Docker does not recommend this approach, because it is platform-dependent and even differs within different versions of a given Linux distribution.